voje/RPI_Projector/README.md

 ## Installing Raspbian ##
 Requirements:
 * rpi
-* computer with linux + sd card reader slot
+* computer with linux + sd card reader slot P
 * msd >= 8GB

 Raspbian is a Debian based OS that runs on rpi.
 Download an `.img` from their official site.